mehul-anshumali/Internship_PhonePe/week6/Tasks/RMQ/T3 - Persistent Data.md

 # Data should be persisted on disk.
-- For data be persistent on disk
+- For data to be persistent on disk
   - At the time of creation of queue make ```Durable = True``` &
   - At the times of publishing messages make the ```delivery_mode = 2```.